ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-nodes/running-cloud.md

 To run a Ceramic node in production, it is critical to persist the [Ceramic state store](#ceramic-state-store) and the [IPFS datastore](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#datastorespec).
 The form of storage you choose should also be configured for disaster recovery with data redundancy, and some form of snapshotting and/or backups.

+**With ComposeDB**

+Additionally, if using ComposeDB, your persistence strategy also needs to account for backups/snapshotting of your Postgres instance.
+In this case, your backup cadence should implement the following order:

+1. Snapshot your Postgres instance first
+2. State store
+3. IPFS block store

+Leveraging this order guarantees that the higher-level subsystems won't know about data that the lower-level subsystems are missing in the backup.

 **Loss of this data can result in permanent loss of Ceramic streams and will cause your node to be in a corrupt state.**

 The Ceramic state store and IPFS datastore are stored on your machine's filesystem by default.
 The Ceramic state store defaults to `$HOME/.ceramic/statestore`.
 The IPFS datastore defaults to `ipfs/blocks` located wherever you run IPFS.